3 Reasons Usage Based Insurance is Driving Billions of Dollars in Global Telematics Market Growth

 By using cutting-edge technology to closely monitor the driving behaviour of automotive insurance customers, insurance providers are being given a more accurate picture of how their clients drive.
 The result: many drivers are being rewarded for their good on-road behaviour through declining premiums and more money in their wallets at the end of the month.

-Given this situation and the upward market trend of telematics reaching over $2 billion by 2020, it’s not particularly surprising that some insurance companies, such as Progressive, have seen usage based insurance programs become steadily more popular over the last couple of years.
-Today, Progressive has roughly four million people on UBI programs — more than double the number that were associated with such plans in 2013, just few years ago.
+Given this situation and the upward market trend of telematics reaching over $100 billion by 2022, it’s not particularly surprising that some insurance companies, such as Progressive, have seen usage based insurance programs become steadily more popular over the last couple of years.
+Today, Progressive has over 25 Billion miles logged through Snapshot and roughly 19,000,000 policies in force.

 The rising satisfaction and retention of UBI isn’t just due to the fact that more drivers are saving money on their automotive insurance.
 It’s also the result of rapidly evolving automotive telematics technology, the hardware and software involved in helping insurance companies track driver behaviour in a safe, secure, and accurate way.